camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/variables-1.png" /></center>

 Depending on the actual value of a variable, a different type is assigned.
-Out of the available types, there are nine *primitive* value types, meaning that they correspond to standard JDK classes:
+Out of the available types, there are nine *primitive* value types, meaning that they store values of simple standard JDK classes without additional metadata:

 * `boolean`: Instances of `java.lang.Boolean`
 * `bytes`: Instances of `byte[]`